 Read on for further step-by-step instructions and troubleshooting steps to get your printer up and running again.

-- First, click the Apple menu icon and select System Preferences.
+- First, navigate to System Preferences on you Mac device.
 Then, select Print and Fax or Printers & Scanner / Print and Scan.

-- Next, in the blank space within the Printers list, right click and select Reset printing system from the drop down menu.
+- Then, right click in the blank space of the Printers section (see below) and select Reset printing system.

-- Then, in the same Printers folder select PPDs, then Contents and Resources.
+- Next, in the same Printers folder select PPDs, then Contents and Resources.
 Once again, search for your printer name and delete all related HP files.

-- Next, use the Finder to search for the Cache folder.
-You guessed it!
+- Now use the Finder again to search for the Cache folder.
 Delete all folders with “HP” in the folder name.